-Initiative: Conveyance of Cit y Property Without Auction on Category of Issues Addressed (check all that apply) ☐ Organization Was this non-tax initiative a p part of your original plan a oplication X or a plan amendment □?
-Has the ordinance(s) needed to implement this initiativ e been enacted?
-X Yes □No If yes, when was the ordinand ce enacted?
-December 16, 2014 If no, please describe challen ges faced in enacting the r elated ordinance(s) There were no challenges in enacting the ordinance.
-SUCCESSES - In the space through the implementation through the implementation of this initiative and any metrics used to track performance.
-The City has used this tool to sell a former police asset to the Sheriff's Department, but has not utilized the ordinance to sell real property yet; although, negotiations will take place in 2016 to start selling some surplus City lots to private individuals and/or entities for the purpose of placing the properties back on the property tax rolls.
-This tool will be important because it will allow for expedited and armslength transactions to spur economic development and neighborhood revitalization.
-The enactment of this ordinance allows the City to sell the property directly through the City Council rather than having to convey the property through a building commission, redevelopment agency and economic development authority.
-This streamlines the process, cuts out bureaucracy and allows for the City's vision to be carried out without being diluted by outside agencies.
-LESSONS LEARNED - In the s during implementation of thi - This tool allows the City to direduces the need to create se economic development aut purchases. irectly control it property, eparate entities or branche control economic des of the governmen evelopme nt (i.e. buil ent incentives and Iding commission,
+Initiative: Conveyance of City Property With out Auction Category of Issues Addressed (check all that a oply) ☐ Organization X Administratio n □ Perso onnel ☐ Other Was this non-tax initiative a part of your origin nal plan application X or a plar amendment \Box ?
+Has the ordinance(s) needed to implement th s initiative been enacte ed?
+X Yes □ No If yes, when was the ordinance enacted?
+Dece mber 16, 2014 If no, please describe challenges faced in enac ting the related ordina nce(s) There were no challenges in enacting the ordi nance.
+SUCCESSES - In the space below, please pr through the implementation of this initiative a The City used this tool for the first time in 20 and any metrics used to track performa ance. construction of a new adaptive reuse buildin increased property tax collection.
+This tool warms-length transactions to spur economic enactment of this ordinance allows the City to than having to convey the property throug economic development authority.
+This stream the City's vision to be carried out without being The City foresees using this for larger economic g with new businesses will be important becau development and ne sell the property direct habuilding commissible and the process, cut g diluted by outside ag s on ur se it weighbor ly thro ion, re s out be encies nutilized rill allow rhood re ugh the edevelop City property and for expedited and exitalization.
+The City Council ratherment agency and LESSONS LEARNED - In the space below, pleaduring implementation of this revenue initiati This tool allows the City to directly control it reduces the need to create separate entities of economic development authority) because purchases. r branches of the gove rnmen t (i.e. bui lding commission

-Initiative: Permitting Contracts by Resolution with Other Jurisdictions Rather than by Ordinance Category of Issues Addressed (check all that apply) ☐ Organization Was this non-tax initiative a part of your original plan application ${f X}$ or a plan amendment \Box ?
-Has the ordinance(s) needed to implement this initiative been enacted? \mathbf{X} Yes \square No If yes, when was the ordinance enacted?
+Initiative: Permitting Contracts by Resolution with Other Jurisdictions Rather than by Ordinance Category of Issues Addressed (check all that apply) ☐ Organization Was this non-tax initiative a part of your original plan application X or a plan amendment \square ?
+Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes If yes, when was the ordinance enacted?
 December 16, 2014 If no, please describe challenges faced in enacting the related ordinance(s) There were no challenges in enacting the ordinance.
 SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 The City has already used this tool a few times.
 The City has utilized this ordinance to enter into contracts and agreements the Jefferson County PSD, Charles Town and Jefferson County for intergovernmental agreements and contracts.
 This is a simple tool that saves time and cost and achieves the same result as if the agreements were approved by ordinance.
+In 2018, the City of Ranson utilized this power to effectuate and carry out the consolidation of the Charles Town/Ranson sewer systems.
+The consolidated sewer system has now been in operation for over a year and this power allowed for streamlined consolidation.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 This is a simple ordinance that streamlines the process.